 As discussed below, H.R.
 1213, introduced by Mr. Schulze, is an example of the VEBA model.
-H.R.
+S. 812, introduced by Mr. Pryor, and H.R.
 1865 and H.R.
 1866, introduced by Mr. Chandler and others, are examples of expanding the use of section 401(h) accounts.

 Other proposals use a variation of the VEBA/sec.
-401(h) model under which the use of corporate owned life insurance (COLI) to fund retiree health benefits is facilitated.
-The key difference between the COLI variation and the basic VEBA/sec.
+401(h) model under which the use of corporate-owned life insurance (COLI) to fund retiree health benefits is facilitated.
+The key difference between the IDLI variation and the basic VEBA/sec.
 401(h) model is that the COLI variation generally does not include a trust.
 Thus, the employer enjoys current access to the assets, which provides further flexibility for the employer with a concomitant reduction in employees' benefit security.